Issues in Intelligence

 This is the longest-running non-governmental postgraduate course in the UK, in the area of contemporary intelligence and security issues.

 MA Intelligence and Security Studies (Distance Learning) is an option that is currently available to only professionals serving in intelligence and/or security-related employment.
 Intrigued to know more about our MA Intelligence and Security Studies?
-Why not come along to our upcoming Open Day?
+Why not come along to an upcoming Open Day?

 Continue reading to understand more about this MA/PgDip Intelligence and Securities Studies course.